claygiffin/100-coaches-site/src/pages/services/index.md

     solution which may include our unique ability to bring together multiple world class resources.
   servicesList:
+    - description: >-
+        Martin Lindstrom and his team at Lindstrom Company, the world's leading business and culture transformation company, are the engine behind some of the world's most remarkable corporate transformations.
+These include LEGO's turnaround from near-bankruptcy in 2004 to become the worlds #1 toy brand; the reinvention of logistics by Maersk, the world's #1 shipping company, resulting in the company doubling customer satisfaction over the span of just two years; and Lindstrom Company's transformation of Lowes Foods, bringing the chain from near shutdown to America’s most innovative supermarket chain.
+Learn more at www.LindstromCompany.com
+      provider: Martin Lindstrom
+      title: The World's Leading Business and Culture Transformation Company
     - description: >
         Over 5 million people use our Business Model Canvas.
 Join them by using our platform and services to clearly understand customers, create better